scions-of-silverymoon/staff-guide/_guides/dm-info.md

 **Selection Tips**

 * Have they roleplayed or been active out of character recently?
-> !< It is high risk to select players that have not yet roleplayed on the server.
-Players without activity have gone AWOL, or left server midgame >!
+> It is high risk to select players that have not yet roleplayed on the server.
+Players without activity have gone AWOL, or left server midgame.
 - Either use the [Character Tracker](https://docs.google.com/spreadsheets/d/17gTcYmg1QQ3m3YzksXB6L0bVp-uEs4pAf2fp77AUkgU/edit?pli=1&gid=217775375#gid=217775375) or ask for a member of **[Tracker Helper]({{ '/guides/helpers.html' | relative_url }})** to check sign-up history and quest eligibility, as we like to make sure that everyone gets to be in a quest where possible
 > A given character is unable to take part in two Play-By-Post games at once, however with use of the `!savepoint` command, they can participate in a Live game freely, regardless of PBP status
 - Optionally, consider how well the possible party composition work for your encounters, or if a given character could benefit from the story aspect of your quest via their [🎎little-wishes](https://discord.com/channels/866376531995918346/1088099833472106547)